Charles Crismon: Family

 Crismon's parents were George A. Chrisman and Elizabeth Hagler.
 George was born around 1765 and died in 1850, while Elizabeth was born around 1772 and died in 1848.

 Crismon's siblings were Henry Chrisman, John Buchanan Chrisman, Michael Chrisman, George Crismon Jr., Jacob Chrisman, Barbara Maria Bobbit (née Chrisman), Catherine Craine (née Chrisman), Peter Crismon, David Chrisman, James Chrisman, and William Chrisman.

 Crismon met Mary Crismon (née Hill) while in Illinois, and they were married shortly after on May 6, 1830, in Morgan County, Illinois.
 After moving to Utah, he became involved in polygamy and married four other women over the next 13 years.
 The first was Maria Gray Crismon (née Pearson), whom he married on July 16, 1854, in Salt Lake City, Utah.
 Louise Christina Crismon (née Bischoff) was his third wife, whom he married on May 10, 1862, in Salt Lake City.
 On the same day, he also married Ellen Wilcox in Salt Lake City.
-His last wife was Cristiana Amelia Crismon (née Hessel), whom he married on October 12, 1867, in Salt Lake City.
+His last wife was Cristiana Amelia Crismon (née Hessel), whom he married on October 12, 1867, in Salt Lake City (when she was 15 years old).

 Crismon is the father of 36 children.